sunrabbit123/lapin/DEVELOPER.md

 In order to run tests on Oracle XE locally, we need to start 2 docker containers:

 - a container with Oracle XE database
-- a container with typeorm and its tests
+- a container with lapin and its tests

 #### 1. Booting Oracle XE database